xtenduke/dns-darkly/README.md

 #### dns-darkly
-Fetches, decrypts, decodes DNS TXT records, to be used as remote configuration / feature toggling
+Fetches, decrypts, decodes DNS TXT records, to be used as remote configuration / feature toggling.

+Set DARKLY_DOMAIN env var to the domain you wish to fetch records for.

+You also need the same DARKLY_PASSKEY from the create-record stage

 ```
 dns-darkly$ cargo run